rene-fonseca/docker-riscv/README.md

 # Docker images for RISC-V

-This repo provides scripts for building Docker images for the RISCV architecture.
+This repo provides scripts for building Docker images for the RISC-V architecture.

 Projects                  | Folder
 ------------------------- | --------